MrRupa/Sc1015/README.md

 ### 2.Data Extraction and Resampling

-First, our journey start with collecting the dataset from Kaggle and began the data preparation process by examining the variables and cleaning the data.
+We were collect the dataset from Kaggle and began the data preparation process by examining the variables and cleaning the data.

 We then resampled the data for better understanding and analysis.
 By categorized the "age", "avg_glucose_level", and "BMI" we can further analysize which targeted group will have highest percentage of occurrence of having stroke.